mrajashree/Webhook-blog/Steps.md

 }
  ```
  - `GetDriverConfigResource` just returns the driver type when requested.
- - `CustomizeSchema` is to set default values or change the type of some fields.
+ - `CustomizeSchema` is used to set default values or change the type of some fields.
 You can leave it blank for now and just add a line `return schema` to it.